Blog

 Not having enough pitchers ready.
 If you only prepared 4 pitchers and two of them trigger 3-4 day rest on Saturday, you're scrambling for Sunday arms.
 Prepare 8+.

 Forgetting about catchers.
 Your catcher catches all three Saturday games?
-Check the catcher-to-pitcher rule — if he caught 4+ innings, he can't pitch Sunday.
+Check the catcher-to-pitcher rule: if he caught 4+ innings, he can't pitch that day.
 Rotate catchers across games.

 Using Rizzler for 10U-11U Tournament Planning